asefatesfay/aws-ecommerce-platform/dsa-roadmap/28-greedy/README.md

 **Complexity:** Time `O(n log n + m log m)` (sorting dominates), Space `O(1)` extra

+**Quick Quiz:**
+1. What exact pairing choice makes this greedy instead of brute force?
+2. Why is using a larger cookie on an easier child potentially wasteful?
+3. What should the answer be if every cookie is smaller than every greed factor?

 **Brute Force vs Greedy:**

 **Brute force approach:** use backtracking to try assigning each cookie to each child and find max satisfied.